metadatacenter/cedar-docker-build/README.md

 Frontend images consume the exact npm versions recorded in `bin/cedar-images-base.sh`.
 Their source repositories remain Docker-agnostic; package retrieval, payload generation, private nginx configuration, and provenance metadata are implemented here.
+For an immutable train, every downloaded application tarball must match the SHA-256 in the embedded build manifest.
+Source frontends install with `npm ci` from the shrinkwrap vendored by the train publisher; OpenView extracts its two verified runtime package tarballs directly.
+The non-train compatibility path is deliberately not described as reproducible.

 ## Registry Publication